MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/star-schema.md

 ![Degenerate dimension example](media/star-schema/degenerate-dimension.png)

+However, if the Adventure Works resellers sales table has order number _and_ order line number columns, and they're required for filtering, a degenerate dimension table would be a good design.
 For more information, see [One-to-one relationship guidance (Degenerate dimensions)](relationships-one-to-one.md#degenerate-dimensions).

 ## Factless fact tables